- Device not in pairing/reset mode

 Finalize placement and run route stability checks

-After successful join, move the device to final location and verify stable mesh routing to ensure pairing success persists in real deployment conditions.
+After successful join, move the device to final location and verify stable mesh routing to make sure pairing success persists in real deployment conditions.

 Quick Solutions